Sam Cooke

+In 2015, Cooke was ranked number 28 in Billboard magazine's list of the "35 Greatest R&B Artists of All Time".

 Early life

-Sam Cooke was born Samuel Cook in Clarksdale, Mississippi, in 1931 (he added the "e" to his last name in 1957 to signify a new start to his life).
-He was the fifth of eight children of the Rev. Charles Cook, a minister in the Church of Christ (Holiness), and his wife, Annie Mae.
+Sam Cooke was born Samuel Cook in Clarksdale, Mississippi, in 1931 (he added the "e" to his last name in 1958 to signify a new start to his life).
+He was the fifth of eight children of Rev. Charles Cook, a Baptist minister in the Church of Christ (Holiness), and the former Annie Mae Carroll.
 One of his younger brothers, L.C.
 (1932–2017), later became a member of the doo-wop band Johnny Keyes and the Magnificents.
+Cooke was raised Baptist.

 Cooke's family moved to Chicago in 1933.
-There he attended Doolittle Elementary and Wendell Phillips Academy High School, the same school that Nat "King" Cole had attended a few years earlier.
-Cooke began his career with his siblings in a group called the Singing Children when he was six years old.
-He first became known as lead singer with the Highway Q.C.'s when he was a teenager, having joined the group at the age of 14.
+There, he attended Doolittle Elementary and Wendell Phillips Academy High School, the same school that Nat King Cole had attended a few years earlier.
+Cooke sang in the choir of his father's church and began his career with his siblings in a group called the Singing Children when he was six years old.
+Cooke first became known as lead singer with the Highway Q.C.'s when he was a teenager, having joined the group at the age of 14.
 During this time, Cooke befriended fellow gospel singer and neighbor Lou Rawls, who sang in a rival gospel group.

 Career

 The Soul Stirrers

-In 1950, Cooke replaced gospel tenor R. H. Harris as lead singer of his gospel group the Soul Stirrers, who had signed with Specialty Records on behalf of the group.
-Their first recording under Cooke's leadership was the song "Jesus Gave Me Water" in 1951.
+In 1950, Cooke replaced gospel tenor R. H. Harris as lead singer of his gospel group The Soul Stirrers, who had signed with Specialty Records on behalf of the group.
+Their first recording under Cooke's leadership was the song "Jesus Gave Me Water" in 1950.
 They also recorded the gospel songs "Peace in the Valley", "How Far Am I from Canaan?", "Jesus Paid the Debt" and "One More River", among many others, some of which he wrote.
-Cooke was often credited for bringing gospel music to the attention of a younger crowd of listeners, mainly girls who would rush to the stage when the Soul Stirrers hit the stage just to get a glimpse of Cooke.
+Cooke was often credited for bringing gospel music to the attention of a younger crowd of listeners, mainly girls who would rush to the stage when the Soul Stirrers hit the stage just to get a glimpse of him.

-Billboards 2015 list of "the 35 Greatest R&B Artists Of All Time" includes Cooke, "who broke ground in 1957 with the R&B/pop crossover hit "You Send Me" ...
-And his activism on the civil rights front resulted in the quiet protest song 'A Change Is Gonna Come'".